assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eval/README.md

 ## evalAnomaly_eomt.py

 This code adapt evalAnomaly.py to use EoMT pretrained model.
+The weights for this pretrained model can be downloaded [here](https://drive.google.com/file/d/1Xrglbc8y2izbQjUDmJASTegNWKAotXNp/view?usp=sharing)

 **Examples of Inference Command:**
   ```